kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 Then go inside the lab folder drc_tests.

-Then we can list all the directories by using the ls -al command.
+To list all the directories, we can use the command ```ls -al```.

-Then we will view the .magicrc file by using the ```gvim .magicrc``` command.This file is the startup script for magic.
-It tells magic where to find the technology file.
-The technology file is already made available locally in the same directory because we may need to make changes to this file.
+To view the .magicrc file, we can use the command ```gvim .magicrc```.
+This file serves as the startup script for magic and tells it where to find the technology file.
+The technology file is already available locally in the same directory, so we can make changes to it if needed.

-Then we will open the magic tool by using ```magic -d XR &``` command to start the magic in better graphics.
+To start the magic tool with better graphics, we can use the command ```magic -d XR &```.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/6285501b-7b2e-4b31-9273-5c81a7b4da59)